The toys your children actually need.

 Any game that involves the passing back and forward of a ball can be a great bonding experience.
 It means working together, making eye contact and celebrating the connection between you.

-If you have pens, glue, big paper, scissors, stickers and you can make most anything.
+If you have pens, glue, big paper, scissors, and stickers you can make most anything.
 Kids might want more complex and varied material as they get older but the trick is in the creative challenge that it provides.

 Saucepans, spoons, small tools.
 Lots of ‘adult things’ in the house can be used as toys.
 Even items that might be considered dangerous can be fantastic learning and development opportunities when done alongside a parent.
 Cooking, helping with household tasks and gardening all fall into this category.